Website

 Roughneck 2000 digger and Rougheck SL7 (Kubota powered) Skiploader working together.

-Thanks to Wayne who provided the pictures and information for this page.
+Thanks to Wayne who provided the original Roughneck pictures and information for this page.
 Further Roughneck stuff always appreciated.